nepalcodinghouse/our-small-world/README.md

-# Messenger Community
+# Our Small World

 A modern web application for building meaningful conversations and connections.

 ## Project Overview

 This is a React-based web application built with Vite, featuring a clean and responsive design for a messaging community platform.
-The application currently features a "Coming Soon" landing page as we build out the full functionality.

 ## Features

 - Clean, responsive design with Tailwind CSS
-- "Coming Soon" landing page for the messenger community
 - Modern UI with animated elements
 - Fully responsive for all device sizes
+- Navigation bar with mobile support

 ## Tech Stack